Working Time Directive: What it is and how to follow it

 This guide looks at the Working Time Directive, the UK legislation that dictates the amount of hours employees can work on average per week.

-It covers all the key details your fleet business needs to know about this important law and explains its relationship to the drivers’ hours rules.
+It covers all the key details your fleet business needs to know and explains its relationship to the drivers’ hours rules.

 The Working Time Directive (WTD) is health and safety legislation that guarantees workers receive basic rights for the hours they work.